poi-son-ivy/plaid-api-next-js/readme.md

-Obfuscated code samples for a Next.JS app that interacts with the Plaid API to interact with financial institutions.
+Hi!
+This repo is a work-in-progress for samples of some of my most recent work with Next.Js and the Plaid financial API.
+It will contain architecture, design and rationale in addition to obfuscated backend code samples for a Next.JS app that interacts with the Plaid API to work with financial data.
+The overall application will be serverless, utilizing Vercel for compute and Vercel DB / Neon for persistent storage (optionally including a message queue / cache in the future).

 High-Level Architecture : https://www.figma.com/file/8EhUyIk7rk8WekdFi4rHAB/Example-Plaid-NextJS-High-Level-Architecture?type=whiteboard&node-id=0%3A1&t=LTfGIpPHArxuTrOL-1